PeteScarbs/environment-impact-of-diets/README.md

 **Data Availability:
 **
-Anonymised and aggregated data inputs outputs that cannot be linked back to individual EPIC participants or to individual food products will be made available here: http://dx.doi.org/10.5287/ora-5zebayaog .
+Anonymised and aggregated data inputs outputs that cannot be linked back to individual EPIC participants or to individual food products are available here: https://ora.ox.ac.uk/objects/uuid:fd3bfe80-1b8d-4d68-b471-a5621def5c24.
 Other sensitive data inputs (listed below) are available on request (see section on ‘Requesting Other Data Inputs’).

 **Non Available Data: